fogbender/b2b-saaskit/README.md

 };
 ```

-Now let's quickly overview what's happening here:
+What's happening here:

-- we need to wrap our components in `TRPCProvider` otherwise `useQuery` and `useMutation` won't work.
+- We're wrapping our components in `TRPCProvider`, otherwise `useQuery` and `useMutation` won't work.
 Usually, this is done higher up in the component tree.
 - `const counterQuery = trpc.counter.getCount.useQuery();` is how we call the backend endpoint.
 You can think of `counter.getCount` as a path to the endpoint that corresponds to `counterRouter` from the previous step.
-If you used TanStack Query before you might think of `trpc.[path].useQuery()` as an equivalent to `useQuery({ queryKey: [path], queryFn: () => fetch('http://localhost:3000/api/trpc/[path]') })`.
+If you've used TanStack Query, you might think of `trpc.[path].useQuery()` as the equivalent of `useQuery({ queryKey: [path], queryFn: () => fetch('http://localhost:3000/api/trpc/[path]') })`.
-- [`trpc.useContext`](https://trpc.io/docs/client/react/useContext) is tRPC wrapper around `queryClient` the main use of which is to update the cache (used for [optimistic updates](https://tanstack.com/query/v4/docs/react/guides/optimistic-updates) and cause queries to re-fetch.
-In this example we want to see the new value of the counter after we incremented it.
+- [`trpc.useContext`](https://trpc.io/docs/client/react/useContext) is a tRPC wrapper around `queryClient`.
+Its main purpose is to update the cache (used for [optimistic updates](https://tanstack.com/query/v4/docs/react/guides/optimistic-updates) and re-fetch queries.
+In our example, we'd like to see the new value for the counter right after clicking the "Increase count" button.
-- `useMutation` is similar to `useQuery`, but you need to manually call it with `incrementMutation.mutate()` and it won't be re-fetched automatically like `useQuery` would (by default `useQuery` will re-fetch on window focus), so you should use it similarly to "POST" requests.
-In this case it will cause counter value to be changed.
+- `useMutation` is similar to `useQuery`, but you need to manually call it with `incrementMutation.mutate()` and it'll never auto re-fetch like `useQuery`.
+(By default, `useQuery` re-fetches on window focus.)
+Conceptually, calling `useMutation` is similar to making a "POST" request - in our case it will cause the counter value to increase.
-- `onSettled` is a callback that is called after the mutation is completed (either successfully or with an error).
-Because we know that the counter value has changed on the server, the value in `counterQuery`.data` is now out-of-date.
-To see the new value we need to re-fetch `getCounter` by invalidating its cache (which will cause it to be re-fetched right away).
+- `onSettled` is called after the mutation is completed (either successfully or with an error).
+Because we know that the counter value has changed on the server, the value in `counterQuery`.data` is now out of date.
+To see the new value, we invalide the `getCounter` cache, which immediately triggers a re-fetch.
-- `invalidate()` returns a promise that is going to be resolved once the new value of the counter is fetched.
-Because we are waiting for this promise in `incrementMutation.onSettled` the value of `incrementMutation.isLoading` is going to be `true` until the new value of `counterQuery` is fetched.
+- `invalidate()` returns a Promise that is resolved once the new value of the counter is fetched.
+Because we are waiting for this Promise in `incrementMutation.onSettled`, the value of `incrementMutation.isLoading` is going to be `true` until the new value of `counterQuery` is available.
-- In our app we use `{incrementMutation.isLoading}` to set our button in the `disabled` state, which will prevent the user from clicking it multiple times, thus ensuring that one user can only increment the counter by one.
+- We use `{incrementMutation.isLoading}` to place the button in `disabled` state - this prevents the user from clicking the button multiple times, thus ensuring the same user can only increment the counter by one.

-Now that we have a `Counter` component let's add a page that would show it.
-For that we are going to create `src/pages/counter.astro` file with the following content:
+Now that we have a `Counter` component, let's add a way to display it by creating a `src/pages/counter.astro` file with the following content:

 ```astro
 ---